-The Charles Wood Summer School Organ Scholarship enables a young organist to attend the CWSS week free of charge, working alongside the Charles Wood Singers under the guidance of the Artistic Director and Assistant Director.
+The Charles Wood Festival Organ Scholarship enables a young organist to attend the CWFM week free of charge, working alongside the Charles Wood Singers under the guidance of the Artistic Director.

-The CWSS Organ Scholar for 2012 was Tom Etheridge.
+The CWFM Organ Scholar for 2013 is Tom Etheridge.
 Tom is currently organ scholar at Gloucester Cathedral and in 2013 will take up an Organ Scholarship at King's College Cambridge, where he will also read History.

 Organ Scholar Review 2012

 I was delighted to be invited to attend the 2012 Charles Wood Summer School as Organ Scholar, though had little idea of what to expect, the atmosphere of different courses often being so different.
 Right from the outset, however, I was put entirely at ease: standing slightly nervously on the edge of a group at registration, many of whom knew each other from previous courses, I was soon approached by several people who were all extremely open and friendly.

 The course itself passed in a happy blur of intense activity.
 Much of the day, particularly early on in the course, was spent rehearsing the large, diverse selection of music scheduled for the week.
 These sessions were an invaluable opportunity both to watch David Hill work up a choir from scratch, an extraordinary and educational experience in itself, and to improve my rehearsal-accompanying skills under the guidance of Dan Hyde.
 In addition, I was able to attend the various other activities on offer on the side of the CWSS, including the Northern Ireland International Organ Competition, workshops by Paul Farrington, a Come-and-Sing performance of Haydn's The Creation, and several wonderful vocal and instrumental recitals.